thoughtworks-jumpstart/jumpstart/javascript/functions/README.md

-# More on Javascript Functions
+# More on JavaScript Functions